Clkwong3/interactive-readme-builder/project/svgLogo.md

 ## Contact-Me

-If you encounter any issues, please report them on the project's [GitHub repository](https://github.com/Clkwong3/svg-logo-maker/issues/new).
+If you encounter any issues, please report them on the project's [GitHub repository](https://github.com/Clkwong3/svg-logo-maker).

 You can also connect with me on [GitHub](https://github.com/Clkwong3).

-## License

-All rights reserved.
-Licensed under the MIT license.